tebartsch/rportion/README.md

      │   │   │               │         │         │          │     │     │
      x   x   x            (-∞,0]     [0,2)     [2,+∞)      ()   [1,3)   ()
 ```
-The class `RPolygon` holds three data values to store its data.
+The class `RPolygon` used this model by holding three data structures.
   - `_x_boundaries`: Sorted list of necessary boundaries in x-dimension with type (`OPEN` or `CLOSED`)
   - `_used_y_ranges`: List of lists in a triangular shape representing the interval tree for the
                       space occupied by the rectilinear polygon.
   - `_free_y_ranges`: List of list in a triangular shape representing the interval tree of
                       for the space not occupied by the rectilinear polygon.

-I.e.
+Note that a separate data structure for the area outside the polygon is kept.
+This is done in order to be able to obtain the complement of a polygon efficiently.

+For the example shown above this is:
 ```python
 >>> poly = rp.rclosedopen(0, 2, 1, 3)
 >>> poly._x_boundaries